Learn about the Rhode Island education needs for real estate licensing and renewal.

 Rhode Island Real Estate Education Requirements:

-- Rhode Island real estate salesperson license: 45 hours (which must include the 3-hour New Agency Law course)
+- Rhode Island real estate salesperson license: 45 hours of pre-license education (which must include the 3-hour New Agency Law course)

-- Rhode Island real estate broker license: 90 hours (in addition to the 45 hours required for salespersons)
+- Rhode Island real estate broker license: 90 hours of pre-license education (in addition to the 45 hours required for salespersons)

 Rhode Island State Reciprocity: